 No matter how cautious you are, accidents happen and can be very costly.
 Personal liability insurance is the part of your home insurance policy that steps in when someone makes a claim or sues you over bodily harm or property loss you caused.
 It can help pay for things like:

-So say, for example, your neighbor stops by to bring your mail that accidentally got delivered to their house.
-Let's also imagine it is raining hard that day, and unfortunately, your neighbor takes a nasty spill on your porch.
-Your poor neighbor ends up in the hospital after badly hurting their neck and back.
+So say, for example, your neighbor stops by to bring your mail that got delivered to their house.
+Let's also imagine you've been meaning to repair the rail next to your porch steps – it's been a little wobbly lately.
+Unfortunately, that wobbly rail gave out while your neighbor held it to climb the steps, and they end up in the hospital after badly hurting their neck and back.
 They want you to pay $300,000 in damages accrued from missed work, surgery, and follow-up doctor visits.

 If you didn't have personal liability insurance to cover this massive cost, you might have to sell your house (and other assets) to settle the debt.
 But if you have at least $300,000 in personal liability insurance, you can make things right with your neighbor and not sell your property or deplete your savings.